vijayendran91/be-assignment-junior-1/README.md

   - Friend page - `/persons/:id` layout added for this page.
 ## Seed data

 Seed has been added for the `user` model.
-Through Fabrication and faker gem.
+Through Fabrication and Faker gem.
 ```
 rake db:seed
 ```